Iowa IOLTA Compliance: Trust Account Rules & Requirements

 Iowa IOLTA Note

-Iowa requires 6 years of records retention and monthly three-way reconciliation.
-The Iowa Supreme Court receives overdraft notifications directly.
-The Iowa State Bar Foundation administers IOLTA interest distribution.
+Iowa requires 6 years of record retention and monthly three-way reconciliation.
+The Iowa Supreme Court receives overdraft notifications directly, and the Iowa State Bar Foundation handles IOLTA interest distribution.

 Common IOLTA Violations in Iowa